EndPointCorp/end-point-blog/2025/06/creating-invoice-generator-api-using-c-sharp-and-minimal-apis.md

 +
  app.Run();
 ```
-We also need to add a config to expose `Uploads` folder so the images can be loaded from the running API server.
-Also, make sure to create `Uploads` folder before running the application, otherwise the application wouldn't run.
+We also need to add a config to expose the `Uploads` folder so the images can be loaded from the running API server.
+Also, make sure to create the `Uploads` folder before running the application, otherwise the application wouldn't run.
 ```diff
 // Program.cs